joshenoy/sathyabh.at/content/blog/2008-06-06-top-10-most-stupid-questions-people-usually-ask-in-obvious-situations.md

 ---
 [ad]

 I get a lot of forwards, I mean a **lot**.
-Most of them I just delete, since they aren&#8217;t worth keeping.
+Most of them I just delete, since they aren't worth keeping.
 The good ones I forward.
-This one is the better of the entire lot of forwards that I&#8217;ve gotten.
-It&#8217;s old, I know but still good.
+This one is the better of the entire lot of forwards that I've gotten.
+It's old, I know but still good.

 > Top 10 most stupid questions people usually ask in obvious situations
 >